Chapter 6: Built-in Interactions

 OneHandGrabbable - Direct Manipulation

-For objects you grab and move directly with one hand:
+For objects you grab and move directly with one input:

 // Make your existing robot grabbable